rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Back to :ref:`Tutorial-label`

-.. _Graph-Tutorial-label:
+.. _Graphs-Tutorial-label:

 Working with the :code:`graphs` module ......................................

-in this Digraph3 module, the main :code:`Graph` class provides a generic **simple graph model**, without loops and multiple links.
+In this Digraph3 module, the main :code:`Graph` class provides a generic **simple graph model**, without loops and multiple links.
 A given object of this root class consists in:

 1. the graph **vertices** : a dictionary of vertices with 'name' and 'shortname' attributes,
 2. the graph **valuationDomain** , a dictionary with three entries: the minimum (-1, means certainly no link), the median (0, means missing information) and the maximum characteristic value (+1, means certainly a link),
 3. the graph **edges** : a dictionary with frozensets of pairs of vertices as entries carrying a characteristic value in the range of the previous valuation domain,
 4. and its associated **gamma function** : a dictionary containing the direct neighbors of each vertice, automatically added by the object constructor.

+Technical documentation: :ref:`graphs-label`

 Example Python3 session:
     >>> from graphs import Graph